rekalogika/rekalogika.dev/docs/file-bundle/12-replicating-metadata-in-entities.md

 After the change, calling the setter will still give you a `FileInterface` that you can use like before.
 But behind the scenes, any reads to the metadata will be done from the data stored in the entity.
-On the other hand, writes to metadata are saved to both the file and the entity.
+And any writes to the metadata are saved to both the file and the entity.

 :::info